linusbobcat/create-elementary-os-installer/README.md

 ## Credits:

-Most of this is based off Sam Daitzman's [elementary thumbdrive creator](https://github.com/sdaitzman/elementary-thumbdrive-creator).
-The large changes include: moving to Applescript from Automator, the removal of the ISO conversion process, a simpler UI flow, a massive reduction in UI text, bug fixes, and localization support.
+Large portions of this program is based off Sam Daitzman's [elementary thumbdrive creator](https://github.com/sdaitzman/elementary-thumbdrive-creator) which is licensed under the terms of the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) with changes.

 The elementary logo in the icon is from elementary LLC.